VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 ## Repeat movements

-Visual block mode can be very useful but is very limited.
+Visual block mode can be useful but is very limited.
 We can only add text in one place.
 What do we do in more complex scenarios?
-Macros.
-And so a macro is a piece of text that describes a sequence of keypresses.
-We can "record" a macro and repeat the sequence of keys as many times as we want.
+We use macros.
+A macro is a piece of text that describes a sequence of keypresses.
+We can "record" a macro and repeat the sequence as many times as we want.

 How do we use macros?
-First thing we do is pick a register.
-Like picking a label for our register.
-Anyway, the first step is to press `q` followed by a letter.
-Then we go and do whatever modifications we want.
+We need to pick a register so the first step is to press `q` followed by a letter.
+Then we go and do whatever actions we want.
 We stop recording the macro by pressing `q` again.
-To repeat our actions we press `@` followed by the register we chose in the first step.
+To repeat these actions we press `@` followed by the register we chose in the first step.

 Example time.